tonyoncrypto/token-tool/readme.md

 I have been across many DAPPs to Airdrop Tokens.
 I found that DAPPs are charging way more to just privide airdrop services.
 This smart contract and airdrop.js code will help you to deploy your BSC/Ethereum Tokens without costing you extra money.

 ### Micro Documentation
-we are using truffle framework for smart contract development and deployment.
-For auto airdrop we are using node.js script with web3.js for smart contract interation.
+We are using the Truffle framework for smart contract development and deployment.
+Truffle is installed locally via `npm` (pinned at version `5.11.5`), so no global installation is required.
+Use `npx truffle` or the provided npm scripts to run Truffle commands.
+For auto airdrop we are using a Node.js script with web3.js for smart contract interation.

 #### Files and usage
 ##### contracts/Airdrop.sol